CastraRegina/ars-est-in-v_rb0/README.md

     - descriptive text (e.g. bridge, tower, window, church, river, ...)
     - black/white as filled/stroke-only text
     - black/white using only two fonts of different thickness
+    - use of different text heights on/over the page
   - Dots
     - gray-scale as single dots in different sizes (diameters)
     - gray-scale as tiny dots of constant size (diameter), but with different density